LAST UPDATED: 8th January 2023 by The Editorial Team

-Summary: Learn how to inject damp proof course, detecting the cause of damp and using damp proof course injection to prevent future damp.
+Summary: Step by step guide and video showing how to inject damp proof course, detecting the cause of damp and using damp proof course injection to prevent future damp.

 If you find that damp is a continued problem even with a damp-proof course you may want to check that there isn’t something causing the damp on the outside wall such as a flowerbed or old building material dumped against the wall.
 If this is not the case then you may need to replace the damp-proof course (DPC).